Rikishi (wrestler): Samoan Swat Team (1986–1992)

-World Wrestling Federation/Entertainment (1992–2004)
+World Wrestling Federation (1992–1998)

 The Headshrinkers (1992–1995)

 After Samu and Fatu joined the World Wrestling Federation, they were renamed The Headshrinkers, but their savage gimmick remained.
 Kokina Maximus also joined the WWF, but was repackaged as Japanese sumo wrestler Yokozuna, and his relation to The Headshrinkers was not acknowledged.
 The Headshrinker's first notable angle came when they interfered to help Money Inc. beat The Natural Disasters for the WWF World Tag Team Championship.
 Soon after, The Headshrinkers feuded with The Natural Disasters and the recently formed High Energy.

 Between 1992 and early 1994, The Headshrinkers occasionally challenged for the tag title and made sporadic PPV appearances, feuding with The Smoking Gunns and Men on a Mission.
 Fatu would receive a WWF Championship match against Bret Hart on the March 1, 1993 episode of Monday Night RAW.
 Despite interference by Samu, Fatu was unsuccessful.

 The Headshrinkers helped Yokozuna win a casket match against The Undertaker at the 1994 Royal Rumble.
 In April, they turned face, took Lou Albano as their manager and challenged tag champions The Quebecers.
 They won the gold on the May 2 episode of Monday Night RAW.
 At King of the Ring on June 19, they successfully defended the title against Yokozuna and Crush.
 Their title reign ended at a house show in Indianapolis on August 28, when they lost to Shawn Michaels and Diesel.
 This happened a day before they were scheduled to defend against Irwin R. Schyster and Bam Bam Bigelow at SummerSlam.
 The match went on without the title, and The Headshrinkers lost by disqualification.

 Soon after, Samu left the WWF to recover from injuries and was replaced by Sione (formerly The Barbarian).
 They were called The New Headshrinkers.
 The storyline reason for Samu's departure was that he was not coping well with manager Lou Albano's attempts to civilize him, particularly about wearing boots.
 The New Headshrinkers made only two PPV appearances, at the 1994 Survivor Series, where they were eliminated from their ten-man tag match, but helped their team win and at the 1995 Royal Rumble; Sione lasted about seven minutes early on and Fatu over five nearer the end.
 They entered a tournament to crown new WWF tag team champions in late 1994/early 1995, and lost to Bam Bam Bigelow and Tatanka in the semi-finals.
-For the first half of 1995, they worked with Jacob & Eli Blu, usually putting them over.
+For the first half of 1995, they worked with Jacob and Eli Blu, usually putting them over.
 Their final match was a loss to Men on a Mission at a June 22 house show in London, England, after which Sione left for WCW and Fatu was removed from WWF television.